-Suspect Arrested In Germany After Bulgarian Journalist Raped And Killed
+Suspect In Rape And Killing Of Bulgarian Journalist Arrested In Germany

 Bulgarian Prosecutor General Sotir Tsatsarov said on Wednesday that the motive was likely sexual assault and "at this stage, it can not be said that the murder is related to the professional activity of the victim."

-Tsatsarov said a 21-year-old man had been charged in abstentia with "rape and premeditated murder with particular cruelty and in a particularly painful manner for the victim."
+Tsatsarov said a 21-year-old man had been charged in absentia with "rape and premeditated murder with particular cruelty and in a particularly painful manner for the victim."

-The suspect hails from Ruse, the same northern Bulgarian city where Marinova's beaten body was found near the Danube river after she had gone out for a run, police said.
+The suspect hails from Ruse, the same northern Bulgarian city where Marinova's beaten body was found near the Danube River after she had gone out for a run, police said.

 The man, who officials said already had a criminal record, is awaiting the completion of a European arrest warrant before being moved back to Bulgaria where he will be indicted.